Mirantis/k8s-externalipcontroller/doc/fail-over-optimization.md

 ## Claims Mode

 In claims mode, kubernetes will respawn IP Scheduler pods and IP Controller pods.
-But in claims mode it is less significant for application as leader election support for schedulers and monitoring of controllers reachability improves application availability.
+But in claims mode it is not so critical for the application as leader election support for schedulers and monitoring of controllers reachability improves availability of the application.
-Thanks to leader election, scheduler will remain functional while at least one node has IP Scheduler pods.
+Thanks to the leader election, one scheduler will be active at any particular time.
+If the active scheduler becomes unavailable, then another instance of scheduler becomes active.
+So, scheduler remains functional while at least one operational node has IP Scheduler pods.
 Scheduler module monitors controllers availability and reschedules IP claims to healthy controllers from unavailable ones.
 In overall, application will continue to work properly while at least one scheduler and one controller remain operational.
 There is a set of application parameters that affect IP fail-over: